rocket-pool/docs.rocketpool.net/docs/ko/node-staking/cli-intro.md

    get-config-yaml            Generate YAML that shows the current configuration schema, including all of the parameters and their descriptions resync-eth1                Deletes the main ETH1 client's chain data and resyncs it from scratch.
 Only use this as a last resort! resync-eth2                Deletes the ETH2 client's chain data and resyncs it from scratch.
 Only use this as a last resort! terminate, t               Deletes all of the Rocket Pool Docker containers and volumes, including your ETH1 and ETH2 chain data and your Prometheus database (if metrics are enabled).
 Also removes your entire `.rocketpool` configuration folder, including your wallet, password, and validator keys.
-Only use this if you are cleaning up the Smartnode and want to start over!
+Only use this if you are cleaning up the Smart Node and want to start over!

 GLOBAL OPTIONS:
    --compose-file value, -f value  Optional compose files to override the standard Rocket Pool docker compose YAML files; this flag may be defined multiple times